thiagomdiniz/coffops-live-1-zabbix/README.md

 This repository contains the code I used in a live on the Coffops YouTube Channel:
 - https://www.youtube.com/watch?v=3-UOVAbMyU4

+We installed Zabbix with Docker Compose and used PostgreSQL with the TimescaleDB extension as the database.

 ## Doc reference

 - Zabbix